 Click on the graphic image icon and fill-in these questions:

 - Number of Drinks

 - Hours Spent Drinking

 Then click the “calculate” button and that’s it, fast and easy.
-The results will be displayed as the estimated BAC at the end of drinking and the estimated time when it might go down to 0.0000.
+The results will be displayed as the estimate at the end of drinking and the approximate time it might go down to 0.0000.